 Muscle Size and Strength Standards for Ectomorphs

 How much muscle and strength can an “ectomorph” gain?
-There’s plenty of research looking into rates of muscle and strength gain.
-But what if you’re a naturally skinny guy?
-Are there different strength standards for ectomorphs?
+Plenty of research has looked into rates of muscle and strength gain, but what if you’re a naturally skinny guy?
+Are there different strength standards for us?

-We have thinner bones and narrower frames.
-We tend to start off weaker.
-Does that limit how strong we can become, or can we still expect to become as strong as any other lifter?
+We have thinner bones and narrower frames, and we tend to start off weaker.
+Does that limit how strong we can become?

 In this article, we’ll go over two main questions from an ectomorph’s perspective: